raviminnikanti/shell_unit_tester/README.md

 Unit test shell libraries using shell_unit_tester.

-shell_unit_tester is implement in shell and tested on bash, dash and ash shells.
+shell_unit_tester is implement in shell and tested on dash and ash shells.

 A simple shell unit testing framework with an interface to easily write test cases.